chrisreadscode/budget/README.md

 ## Developers

+To run locally:
+  1. Download the repository
-To run locally: npm run dev
+  2. In the repo folder run: npm run dev